 - Open-drain (allowing the user to connect an external pull-up resistor)

-- $\bullet \;\; Open\mbox{-} drain with weak pull-up to <math display="inline">V{\mbox{\scriptsize DD}}$
+- Open-drain with weak pull-up to V{DD}

-- Push/pull to VDD
+- Push/pull to V{DD}

 - Open-drain with weak pull-up to VPn

 - Push/pull to VPn

 - Strong pull-down to GND

-- Internally charge-pumped high drive (12 V, PDO1-6 only)
+- Internally charge-pumped high drive (12 V, PDO1 to PDO6 only)

-The last option (available only on PDO1-6) allows the user to directly drive a voltage high enough to fully enhance an external N-FET, which is used to isolate, for example, a card-side voltage from a backplane supply (a PDO can sustain greater than 10.5 V into a 1 μA load).
+The last option (available only on PDO1 to PDO6) allows the user to directly drive a voltage high enough to fully enhance an external N-channel FET, which is used to isolate, for example, a card-side voltage from a backplane supply (a PDO can sustain greater than 10.5 V into a 1 μA load).
 The pull-down switches can also be used to drive status LEDs directly.

 The data driving each of the PDOs can come from one of three sources.
-The source can be enabled in the PnPDOCFG configuration register (see the AN-698 application note for details).
+The source can be enabled in the PDOnCFG configuration register (see the AN-698 application note for details).

-The data sources are
+The data sources are as follows: